 The Migration Process

 When you open a Blocs V2 project in Blocs V3, Blocs will ask if you would like to migrate the project to Blocs V3.
-It’s important at this point to make sure you have a backup of your project so you can easily revert back to Blocs 2 if your migration requires a lot more work than you had initially envisaged.
+It’s important at this point to make sure you have a backup of your project so you can easily revert to Blocs 2 if your migration requires a lot more work than you had initially envisaged.

 When Blocs migrates a project to Bootstrap 4, it checks the projects HTML for references to old Bootstrap 3 classes and also scans the HTML structure making changes when required.
 It’s important to remember Blocs does not change any custom classes, so any visual styling issues caused by custom classes will need to be manually amended.